- - Bylaws

 RCA directors serve at least one, two-year term.
 They dedicate an average of four to five hours each week to Board and Committee activities.

 Board members are expected to serve as Chair or Co-Chair on one RCA committee, to lead and direct those meetings, and to provide regular updates on that committee to the Board.

-Typically, there are four Board meetings each year, with one held at the Annual Conference.
+Typically, there are four Board meetings each year, with one held at the RCA Conference.
 Board members also support a variety of activities leading up to and also at the event.
 Travel is covered by the Board member or by the member’s employer.

 Board members are expected to demonstrate professionalism and serve as a proud ambassador for the RCA in public and in related events or programs in the industry.
 They actively promote RCA membership and encourage people to join, to become certified, to attend Conference and other programs, and to participate on committees.

 Directors contribute their expertise and wisdom to the overall strategic direction of the RCA, and help ensure sound financial management through reviewing and understanding the budget and other activities.